GameCube accessories: VGA cable

 The VGA Cable is a modified component or d-terminal cable.
 It allows the GameCube play on a standard computer monitor in 480p.

 GCVideo

-GCVideo is an open-source video solution created by Unseen that uses the Digital AV port (DOL-001 only) to output a digital video signal via HDMI or an analog signal via an component cable.
+GCVideo is an open-source video solution created by Unseen that uses the Digital AV port (DOL-001 only) to output a digital video signal via HDMI or an analog signal via a component cable.
 Anyone can produce an adapter that uses the GCVideo firmware because it is open-source software.
 Many companies have made solutions that use the software to output an HDMI signal that can be used with any modern TVs.
 It also can handle audio, sending a digital 16-bit PCM audiostream.
 This includes the GCHD Mk-II by EON Gaming and the Carby by Insurrection Industries.
 Both do not require modification of a GameCube and can simply be plugged into the Digital AV port.